 The dotted line on the map shows the passage of a brook, which once divided Faringdon into the tithings of Port to the east, and Westbrook to the west.
 It used to be forded at this point but now passes under the road.

 1953 – Looking north from the Market Place, the Church can be seen at the top of the picture.
 On the right is #1 the Salutation Hotel with #2 Crowdy and Rose, solicitors, next door.
 Then comes #3 the butcher’s shop, owned at various times by Heavens, Boycott and Wright.
 Next is #4 the hardware and china shop owned by A. E. Lismore who also ran a converted bus to sell goods and paraffin to the outlying villages.
-The last building on the right is #5 the Community Centre.
-This had been the County of Gloucester Bank but was given to the town by Lord Faringdon for a peppercorn rent to be used as an ex-serviceman’s club.
-Opposite is #26 the corner of Portwell House which was formerly the Angel Inn and Post Office.
+The last building on the right is #5 the Old Pump House with the Portwell in the street out front.
+This had been the County of Gloucester Bank but was given to the town by Lord Faringdon for a peppercorn rent to be used as an ex-serviceman’s club and then became the Community Centre.
+Opposite, on the left is #26 the corner of Portwell House which was formerly the Angel Inn and Post Office.
+The second photo was taken over 50 years later and a bit closer to the Portwell, which is now nestling in the shade of a large tree.

-1880s – Looking down the east side of the Market Place from near the church.
+1880s – At the top of the Market Place opposite the church.
 From the left is Pettifer, the builder’s.
 Next comes a barber’s, shown by the barber’s pole outside the shop.
 Under the overhang was a sweet shop where the lady owner would serve customers through the window but wouldn’t allow them inside.
 These three buildings were demolished in 1890 and replaced with #1 the Salutation Hotel and #2 now occupied by Crowdy & Rose Solicitors.
+The second photo, looking from the church down the east side of the Market Place starts with the same three buildings.
 The four white squares above the ground floor windows of #5 the Pump House are where the letters BANK were chiselled out when the County of Gloucester Bank moved there.
 The building was then used as offices by the Eagle Brewery followed by a club for ex-servicemen before becoming the Community Centre.
 The building where there is a protruding window was Liddiard’s grocery stores (???).
 The Portwell can be seen on the right-hand side.

 c.1880s – Further down the east side of Market Place with London Street on the right.
 The entrance to Haines’ premises, who was a solicitor and also ran a postal lending library, was the doorway that can be seen just in London Street.
 From the left is #7 George Ernest, grocer and bacon curer; #7a Liddiard, grocer; #8 the County of Gloucester Bank; #9 Lay, baker and confectioner; #10 Cooper, Chymist .
 Most of these buildings had a separate passageway, from the Market Place, to gain access to the living accommodation, plus one from Swan Lane to the buildings used for the storage of goods and the stabling of horses.